math-club-donostia/math-club-donostia.github.io/source/index.rst

 Teachers
 ++++++++

-Lead by |stepan|, PhD in Physics, Ikerbasque Research Fellow at CFM.
+Lead by :ref:`Stepan Tsirkin <sec-stepan>`, PhD in Physics, Ikerbasque Research Fellow at CFM.

 Other researchers scientific researchers may also join.

 If you feel capable consider becoming a teacher or teaching assistant : |register|

 Languages